"We, the students of Barnard College, resolve to uphold the honor of the College…

 - Specifies the responsibilities of the student and serves as a protector of her rights in the academic community.
 This is first and foremost the role of the Honor Code.

 - Clearly states Barnard’s core value of “pursuing knowledge for the sake of gaining knowledge.”

 - Provides an environment where academic freedom and creativity may thrive.

 - Can function optimally only if followed by students, alumnae, and faculty.

 History of the Honor Code

 The Honor Code was approved by student vote on January 9, 1912.
-Today, a century later, the Code continues to shape the distinctive culture of the College.
+Today, more than a century later, amended in 2016 to account for advancements in technology, the Code continues to shape the distinctive culture of the College.
 Barnard students enrolled in Columbia courses are bound by the Code, as are Columbia students enrolled in Barnard courses.

 Based on the recognition that academic integrity requires active commitment by all members of the community, the Honor System has evolved from focusing primarily on the responsibility of students to a system involving shared responsibility.